Mehmed II: Anatolian conquests (1464–1473)

-During the post-Seljuks era in the second half of the middle ages, numerous Turkmen principalities collectively known as Anatolian beyliks emerged in Anatolia.
+During the post-Seljuks era in the second half of the Middle Ages, numerous Turkmen principalities collectively known as Anatolian beyliks emerged in Anatolia.
 Karamanids initially centred around the modern provinces of Karaman and Konya, the most important power in Anatolia.
 But towards the end of the 14th century, Ottomans began to dominate on most of Anatolia, reducing the Karaman influence and prestige.

 İbrahim II of Karaman was the ruler of Karaman, and during his last years, his sons began struggling for the throne.
 His heir apparent was İshak of Karaman, the governor of Silifke.
 But Pir Ahmet, a younger son, declared himself as the bey of Karaman in Konya. İbrahim escaped to a small city in western territories where he died in 1464.
 The competing claims to the throne resulted in an interregnum in the beylik.
-Nevertheless, with the help of Uzun Hasan, the sultan of the Akkoyunlu (White Sheep) Turkmens, İshak was able to ascend to the throne.
+Nevertheless, with the help of Uzun Hasan, İshak was able to ascend to the throne.
 His reign was short, however, as Pir Ahmet appealed to Sultan Mehmed II for help, offering Mehmed some territory that İshak refused to cede.
 With Ottoman help, Pir Ahmet defeated İshak in the battle of Dağpazarı. İshak had to be content with Silifke up to an unknown date.
 Pir Ahmet kept his promise and ceded a part of the beylik to the Ottomans, but he was uneasy about the loss.
 So, during the Ottoman campaign in the West, he recaptured his former territory.
 Mehmed returned, however, and captured both Karaman (Larende) and Konya in 1466.
 Pir Ahmet barely escaped to the East.
 A few years later, Ottoman vizier (later grand vizier) Gedik Ahmet Pasha captured the coastal region of the beylik.